SHARE

 Musee D'orsay tea room Paris Left Bank

-Musée Delacroix is a Paris museum tucked away in Square Furstenberg featuring the work of painter Eugène Delacroix.
+Musée Delacroix is a Paris museum tucked away in Square Furstenberg, featuring the work of painter Eugène Delacroix.

 square furstenberg Paris